 The Gavilan College Financial Aid & Scholarships department is here to help you find ways to pay for college tuition and related expenses.
 There are many types of Financial Aid available.
-Depending on your income and other factors, you may qualify for federal or state grants, state fee waivers, work-study jobs, or education loans.
+Depending on your income and other factors, you may qualify for federal or state grants, tuition waivers, work-study jobs, or educational loans.
 There are also many different scholarships, which are not usually dependent on financial need.

 Apply today to find out what assistance is available for you!

 Although the March 2nd deadline for Cal Grants has passed, we want to inform you that it’s not too late to apply for financial aid at Gavilan College!

 We are still accepting applications for Spring 2018 semester, and if you attended in Fall 2017, depending on your eligibility, you can also receive late disbursement if you qualify!

 File your 2017-18 FAFSA or Dream Application at websites listed below, reporting income for 2015.

 If you will be returning or transferring in Fall 2018, renew your application for the 2018-19 school year as well.
 It’s not too late to file both the 17/18 and 18/19 applications!

 There has been misinformation disseminated about this bill.
 Please read for a current accurate update.

 AB19 was approved by the governor on October 13, 2017, but has not been funded.
 Unless and until it is actually funded by the California Dept of Finance it won’t be implemented.

 You may read the full text of the bill here: https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=201720180AB19